 Then add the remainder of the crust ingredients and process until you obtain a uniform, sticky mixture.

-Note* If the crust isn’t sticky enough then add a tablespoon of coconut oil and this will help it to stick together when chilled.
+Note* If the crust isn’t sticky enough then add a tbsp of coconut oil and this will help it to stick together when chilled.
 You can also soak the dates in hot water for 10 minutes before using them if they seem a little dry, this will help them to become more ‘sticky’.

 Step 2.
 Shape the Crust